dbramwell/react-animate-on-scroll/README.md

 Example:
 ```
 function(visible) {
-  if (visible.completely) {
+  if (visible.inViewport) {
-    // Element is completely visible
+    // Part of the element is in the viewport (the area defined by the offset property)
-  } else if (visible.partially) {
+  } else if (visible.onScreen) {
-    // Element is partially visible
+    // Part of the element is visible on the screen
   } else {
     // Element is no longer visible
   }